 South Western Coast

 We spent New Year’s Eve in Mirissa.
 The entire beach turned into a well-co-ordinated party.
-I imagine it would look like an equalizer in a drone shot.
 Every ten minutes, fireworks went off, rising from one end of the beach, coursing through the smokey coast like a giant Mexican wave.
 Each club played its own music, the tempo building, egged on by the crowds, as we inched towards witching hour.
 By the end of the night, when the party had tapered off, we got our first experience of true Sri Lankan.
 Local police helped party-goers find cabs to go back home.
-Conscientious local volunteers stayed back to make sure that no stray debris remained on the beach.
-Autos did not demand exorbitant fare.
-Well almost – they’re only human.
+Conscientious local volunteers stayed back to make sure that no stray debris remained on the beach and auto rickshaws did not demand exorbitant fare.

 The historic city of Galle, spills out of the ramparts of an ancient Dutch fort, surrounded on three sides by the ocean.
 Life in Galle is symbiotic; between its Dutch, Portuguese, English and Sinhalese inhabitants who have built colleges, offices and hospitals in the folds of the fort and the fort itself, that lives on – adapted, softened, nearly 500 years since its creation.